‘Reasons to Sing’: Singing, spirituality, and the search for meaning.

 This conference at the University of Birmingham (UK), examines the experience of singing and song and its connection to spirituality and/or meaning making throughout human history.
 Why does singing give life meaning for so many people?
 What is the quality of the relationship between singing and the human spirit (loosely defined)?
 How does it manifest in our behaviours and practices?

-We welcome and encourage papers from any disciplinary background, including but not limited to historical perspectives (incl. musicology), the social sciences, musical performance, philology, medicine (e.g. music therapy, neuroscience), philosophy, theology, science and religion, social policy, linguistics, or any relevant industry experience.
+This event will showcase papers from a range of disciplinary background, including historical perspectives (incl. musicology), the social sciences, musical performance, medicine (e.g. music therapy, neuroscience), philosophy, theology, science and religion, social policy, and more.

-Deadline for submission of abstracts is 15 April 2026
+Deadline for the submission of abstracts has now passed.

 Adam De Coster, A Man Singing by Candlelight (1625-1635), oil on canvas, National Gallery of Ireland